 A lot of you will be wondering how much does a prototype cost?
 There is no definite answer to this question.
 Different prototypes have different prices because their features differ immensely.

 Let’s drill down directly to understand the prototype.

 You must be familiar with different types of prototypes.
 When I wanted to make my prototype, I had to do much research to determine which ones were suitable for me and which ones were extra.
 The varying types range from paper prototypes which include storyboards, and so on.
 To the digital mockups, which are the more modern ones.

 Depending on your needs, you have to figure out the benefits and minimize the disadvantages.
 The paper prototypes are very easy to make and handle, but they can get damaged easily.
 Digital mockups are more durable but costly to produce.

 Now, without further ado, let’s discuss how much you need to spend on buying different prototypes.
 Given below are the cost of the other prototypes and their components, respectively.

 2. Prototype Cost– How Much Does a PCB Cost?

 The overall prototype costs are primarily divided into two parts – the assembly costs and the costs of the components.
 These costs together make up the cost of the prototype.
-The engineer who is working on the prototype has to ensure that the budget is not exceeded when the prototype is being made.
-However, if you are looking to hire an engineer, you need to make sure that you set the hourly pay with them before finalising anything.
+The engineer working on the prototype has to ensure that the budget is not exceeded when the prototype is being made.
+However, if you are looking to hire an engineer, you need to make sure that you set the hourly pay with them before finalizing anything.

 When I want to use more technical elements of the prototype and my overall product requires components related to engineering models, I need more boards.
-So for five to six boards which have more than thirty components, my cost reaches approximately $1000.
+So for five to six boards with more than thirty components, my cost reaches approximately $1000.

 The assembly costs are also known as the development costs, so when you search for these, and this specific term comes up, do not be confused.